-Facebook, Twitter & Co. – everywhere we go we leave a data trail.
-The permanent exhibition “Out of Control” in cooperation with Ars Electronica has been on view since October 2018, with the aim to raise awareness for where we disclose our personal data and how we move about the digital world.
+Facebook, Twitter & Co. – wherever we go, we leave behind a trail of data.
+In cooperation with Ars Electronica, the permanent exhibition “Out of Control” has been on view since October 2018 and aims to raise awareness of where we disclose our personal data and how we move in the digital world.

-Fourteen temporary containers located in the gardens of the Vienna Chamber of Labor feature a total of nine stations, e.g. on the topic of social media, big data or password security.
-Particularly at the interactive stations, it’s all about joining in.
-From the history of the World Wide Web over hacked passwords and only seemingly deleted text messages to the power of smartphones and big data – everything is conveyed in a playful manner, showing for each context which data are relevant, what they are used for, and how it is possible to protect one’s privacy.
-On behalf of Ars Electronica, Garamantis had the opportunity to realize some of these interactive terminals.
+Fourteen temporary containers in the gardens of the Vienna Chamber of Labour offer a total of nine stations on topics such as social media, big data or password security.
+At the interactive stations in particular, it’s all about getting involved.
+From the history of the World Wide Web to hacked passwords and seemingly deleted text messages to the power of smartphones and big data – everything is conveyed in a playful manner, showing for each context what data is relevant, what it is used for and how it is possible to protect one’s privacy.
+Garamantis was commissioned by Ars Electronica to create some of these interactive terminals.

-The station “Your invisible companion” makes use of a 2 x 1 meter interactive projection mapped mural that combines a printed surface with multi-touch features and animated content.
-Via touch‑gesture on the printed surface, different areas come to life and are visualized dynamically.
-The mural shows, for instance, which personal data find their way into the cloud – and to large internet corporations such as Facebook, respectively.
-A calibration‑tool facilitates the animations’ simple and effective calibration with the corresponding mural prints.
+The “Your invisible companion” station uses a 2 x 1 metre interactive projection-mapped wall that combines a printed surface with multi-touch features and animated content.
+Touching the printed surface brings different areas to life and dynamically visualises them.
+The mural shows, for example, how personal data finds its way into the cloud – and to large internet companies such as Facebook.
+A calibration tool allows the animations to be easily and effectively calibrated to the corresponding mural prints.